dateng2016/notes/catering_monitor.md

 Two tables:

 catering_groups
-columns -> id int auto increment primary key, name varchar NOT NULL, restaurants/companies list/json
+columns -> id int auto increment primary key, name varchar NOT NULL, restaurants/companies_ids STRING (comma separated)

 active_catering_orders
 columns -> order_id primary key (matches the order_id in the order_info in main DB), notes varchar, priority int, catering_group_id foreign key to catering_groups.

 To maintain this table, when a request comes in, it will contain the catering group id, we query the main DB, inserted orders that are not present in the able and delete the ones that are not in one of the following statuses:
 ORDER_ASSIGNED
 ORDER_ACCEPTED_AND_STARTED
 ORDER_ONTHEWAY
 ORDER_PIKEDUP
 ORDER_UNASSIGNED

+Make two order logs buttons

+NO LOG IN

+catering group contains companies

+Maximum need to be confirmed.

+Make sure is_caterin